Eurylaimidae: Taxonomy and systematics

 The family Eurylaimidae was introduced in 1831 (as Eurylaimes) by the French naturalist René Lesson.
-A study by Carl Oliveros and colleagues published in 2019 determined the phylogenetic relationships of the Eurylaimidae to other families in the Eurylaimides (Old World suboscines):
+They were characterized by a simple syrinx with just a single pair of muscles, the front toes being partially fused at the base and having 15 neck vertebrae.
+A DNA sequence-based study by Carl Oliveros and colleagues published in 2019 determined the phylogenetic relationships of the Eurylaimidae to other families in the Eurylaimides (Old World suboscines):

 A study published in 2017 determined the following phylogenetic relationships among the Eurylaimidae:

-The family includes nine species of which five are each placed in their own monotypic genus:
+The family includes ten species of which four are each placed in their own monotypic genus: